Grasia/dao-analyzer/ABOUT.md

 group](http://grasia.fdi.ucm.es/) of [Universidad Complutense de Madrid](https://www.ucm.es/).

-In particular, DAO-Analyzer is created under the umbrella of two research projects: Chain Community, funded by the Spanish Ministry of Science and Innovation (RTI2018‐096820‐A‐I00) and led by Javier Arroyo and Samer Hassan; and [P2P Models](https://p2pmodels.eu/), funded
+In particular, DAO-Analyzer is developed under the umbrella of two research projects: Chain Community, funded by the Spanish Ministry of Science and Innovation (RTI2018‐096820‐A‐I00) and led by Javier Arroyo and Samer Hassan; and [P2P Models](https://p2pmodels.eu/), funded